greencloudcomputing/docs/docs/Guide/CLI/Running Locally.md

 :::tip requirements

 -   Being logged in
--   Being in the directory of a function
+-   Being in the directory of the function

 :::